mebens/blackbulletiv.github.com/_posts/2012-08-27-lua-for-programmers-part-2.md

 ]]
 {% endhighlight %}

-Programming in Lua's [section on strings](http://www.lua.org/pil/2.4.html) lists all the escape characters and more information.
+Programming in Lua's [section on strings](http://www.lua.org/pil/2.4.html) lists all the escape characters and gives more information.

 ### `string` module